N-Pearce/test1/README.md

 # test1
-This is test 1, the first test with giHub
+This is test 1, the first test with gitHub